taogen-docs/resources-of-learning/directions/java-resources.md

 - Java Message Service: Creating Distributed Enterprise Applications by Mark Richards
 - Java Web Services: Up and Running by Martin Kalin
 - Restful Java with Jax-RS by Bill Burke
-- Spring Microservices in Action by John Carnells
 - Restlet in Action: Developing RESTful web APIs in Java by Jerome Louvel, Thierry Templier, Thierry Boileau